osu-cass/whats-fresh-api/docs/source/usage/usage.rst

 **Stories**

-1. If this Story includes Images, create the Images.
+1. If this Story includes Images, create the Images, you can directly create new images from the story form itself.
-2. If this Story includes Videos, create the Videos.
+2. If this Story includes Videos, create the Videos, you can directly create new videos from the story form itself.
 3. Create the Story object, adding the correct Images and Videos, if applicable.

 See below for details on adding these objects.